Gambia's President Barrow takes slim, early lead as vote-tallies continue | Politics

 Gambia's President Barrow takes slim, early lead as vote-tallies continue

-Gambia's incumbent President Adama Barrow has a narrow early lead after Saturday's presidential election, according to provisional results from the first constituency to be verified by the electoral commission.
+Gambian President Adama Barrow had a narrow early lead after Saturday's presidential election, according to provisional results from the first few constituencies to be verified by the electoral commission.

-Gambia's incumbent President Adama Barrow has a narrow early lead after Saturday's presidential election, according to provisional results from the first constituency to be verified by the electoral commission.
+Gambian President Adama Barrow had a narrow early lead after Saturday's presidential election, according to provisional results from the first few constituencies to be verified by the electoral commission.
 In a test of stability and democratic progress, the small West African country is holding its first election since former President Yahya Jammeh was voted out of office in 2016, ending 22 years of autocratic rule.

-Barrow, a 56-year-old former security guard and property developer, ran against five rivals including his former political mentor, Ousainou Darboe, 73, who was seen as the main challenger.
-Preliminary results from the first of 53 constituencies showed Barrow in the lead with 657 votes vs. Darboe's 454, the election commission's chairman, Alieu Momarr Njai, told reporters late on Saturday.
+Barrow, a 56-year-old former security guard and property developer, ran against five rivals, including his former political mentor, Ousainou Darboe, 73, who was seen as the main challenger.
+Preliminary results from four of the 53 constituencies showed Barrow in the lead with 14,599 votes vs. Darboe's 6,188, the election commission's chairman, Alieu Momarr Njai, said on state television in the early hours of Sunday.

-Provisional results are expected by Sunday under a simple majority system with numbers from individual constituencies announced throughout the night.
-Gambia uses a unique voting system - marbles dropped into each candidate's ballot drum - to avoid spoilt ballots in a nation with a high illiteracy rate.
+Under the simple majority system, provisional results are expected to be announced later on Sunday with numbers from individual constituencies released in the interim.
+Gambia uses a unique voting system - marbles dropped into each candidate's ballot drum - to avoid spoiled ballots in a nation with a high illiteracy rate.

 Jammeh, who was defeated by an opposition coalition that backed current President Barrow, fled to Equatorial Guinea in 2017 after refusing to accept defeat https://reut.rs/31oknjP.
 Earlier on Saturday, Barrow cast his vote in Banjul and said he was confident of victory.